ssdut153/project-semester-1_3/README.md

-# KillCaoMai Project Client
+# ChatMai Project Client
-The homework of semester 1_3.
+The project of semester 1_3.

-We decide to develop an online chatting software named KillCaoMai and this is the client codes.
+We decide to develop an online chatting software named ChatMai and these are the codes of client.
 ## Team Members
 ### Project Manager
     English name: Jason Yang